 Canadian VPN service TunnelBear is aimed squarely at non-techies and VPN newbies.
 It’s incredibly easy to use, and there are apps for Windows, Mac, iOS and Android, as well as Chrome, Opera and Firefox extensions.
 Setting up the TunnelBear VPN takes a matter of minutes, via a much simpler process than other VPN services.
 Explanations are jargon-free and written in the kind of plain English everyone can understand.

-The flipside of that, of course, is that options are limited compared to other VPNs (you can't even change protocol, for example), so more advanced users looking for high levels of configuration will be better off with a rival service.
-There are also only around 20 server locations, and the website is not terribly helpful at all.
+The flipside of that, of course, is that options are limited compared to other VPNs (you can't even change protocol, for example), so users looking for any level of configuration will be better off with a rival service.
+There are also only around 40 server locations, and the website is not terribly helpful at all.

 But that aside, what TunnelBear does, it does very well.
 It's easy to connect, and offers strong performance overall (although those speeds do drop a little over long-distance connections).
 It's also gone where few other services dare to go by getting a independent, public security audit on its servers, code and systems.